Kärcher Flat pleated filter KFI 4410

 Flat pleated filter for vacuuming fine and coarse dirt and liquids without having to change the filter.

 The KFI 4410 flat pleated filter enables wet and dry vacuuming without constantly having to stop to change filters.
 During use, it reliably ensures high suction power and dust filtration.
-Contained within the patented filter box, the flat pleated filter can be replaced extremely easily and quickly – all without coming into contact with dirt: simply open up the filter box, replace the filter, close the filter box and you're done!
-Specially developed for the Kärcher wet and dry vacuum cleaners WD 4–7, KWD 4–6 and MV 4–6.
+Embedded in a patented filter box, the flat pleated filter can be replaced particularly conveniently and quickly – without any contact with dirt: simply open the filter box, change the filter, close the filter box – and that's it!
+Developed as a customer-fit for WD 4–6, KWD 4–6 and MV 4–6 Kärcher Home & Garden wet and dry vacuum cleaners.

 Features and benefits